MRezaSadeghi/resume-website/content/project/body-shape/index.md

 #   Otherwise, set `slides = ""`.
 ---

-In this project a measurement device designed for controlling rotation speed of a viscometer and monitor its torque in real time, ordered by Ava Polymer Company.
+In this project, based on a domestic anthropometric datasets, a neural network has been trained to estimate body shape based on participants height and weight.